evanshortiss/unlockplaces-node/README.md

 <a name="featureLookup" />
 ### featureLookup(params, callback)

-Run a footprintLookup against the API.
+Run a featureLookup against the API.
 The params object must contain an 'id' parameter.

 ---------------------------------------